azammustafa66/Namaste-React/Inception/Readme.md

 ## Why is React known as React?

-- React is known as Rect beacuse of reactive programming where the UI elements change and react to UI accordingly
+- React is known as Rect beacuse of reactive programming where the UI elements change and react to change in UI accordingly.

 ## What is crossorigin in `script` tag?